Newark Quality Roofing

 • Transparent, written estimates for every slate roof installation and repair project — no hidden fees and no pressure to commit.

-How long will a new slate roof last on my Millburn home?
+How long does a natural slate roof last on a Millburn home?

-Can you repair my existing slate roof rather than replacing it?
+Can you repair individual broken slates rather than replacing my whole roof?

 How much does slate roof installation repair cost in Millburn, NJ?

-Get your free slate roof installation and repair estimate in Millburn today — same-day response, no obligation.
-We’ve helped 500+ Essex County property owners protect their biggest investment.
+Get your free slate roof installation and repair estimate in Millburn today — no obligation, no pressure.
+Newark Quality Roofing serves homeowners and businesses across Essex County, New Jersey.

 Get Your Free Roofing Estimate